| Map |

 - HCI is mostly concerned with the Design of interfaces.

-- Models of Design
+- Aspects of Design

 - Identify Needs, Establish Requirements (with User & Task Analysis)